-- 3. Reinstall drain plug. - Remove the oil reservoir hose attached to the elbow on top of the transaxle.
-Remove the elbow to access the oil fill opening. - Fill the transaxles with 20W-50 (API Service Class SL or higher) oil through the opening where the elbows were.
+- 3. Reinstall drain plugs. - Remove the oil reservoir hose attached to the elbow on top of the transaxles.
+Remove the elbows to access the oil fill opening. - Fill the transaxles with 20W-50 (API Service Class SL or higher) oil through the opening (where the elbows were).
 Fill up to the opening. - Before reinstalling the elbows, screw the locking nut on the elbows down until they are snug (the o-ring on the elbow will be to the bottom of the o-ring groove).